|Grassy Swale Detail. From City of Portland 2004 STormwater Management Manual.|

 The minimum plant materials per 200 square feet of facility area are:

-- One evergreen or deciduous tree to be planted around the perimeter of the swale
+- 1 evergreen or deciduous tree to be planted around the perimeter of the swale

 - Grass seed or sod to completely cover the swale bottom and side slopes